NEELA WHITE, FMA, FCSI, CIM, CIWM, CPCA, EPC, CEA, Portfolio Manager at Raymond James Ltd.

 She decided to incorporate what she learned from this experience into her practice to benefit her clients.
 “I went back to my educational roots of geriatrics and decided to be very open about my own family experience and the financial realities of care.
 I want clients to be aware that the government will not take care of them the way they think – the government cannot afford it.”
 Numerous sources reveal that if informal caregivers were paid a living wage, that the actual cost to the Canadian government would be between $24 and $70 billion.

 Sadly, only a couple of years later, Neela’s mother suffered a severe fall, breaking her neck.
-The whole experience repeated itself.
+In essence, the whole experience repeated itself.
 “When it was time for her to return home, she was assessed by the healthcare professionals as needing at least eight hours of care per day.
 Instead, she got three hours of care per week.
-So, we ended having to hire private care.
-And that continued for five years, at thirty dollars an hour.”
+So, we ended up having to hire private care.
+And that continued for five years, at $30 an hour.”
 Later, after being diagnosed with early-onset dementia, Neela’s mother was transferred to a memory suite at a retirement home, where she died not long after.
 “By the time she died, we’d spent around $500,000 on care.
-Between the two of them, we spent about $700,00 for them to age safely in place and live with dignity.”
+Between the two of them, we spent about $700,000 for them to age safely in place and live with dignity.

 Philosophy and Strategy